mokkabonna/inquirer-autocomplete-prompt/Tutorials.md

     ```

+Next, we need to modify the second import to

+    import { searchCountries } from './Countries.mjs';

 ### Step 6

 Create another file at the same level as the previous file called "Countries" and copy this function into it and save it.